mrjoshbear/after-sundown-2e/3-characters/4-advantages-and-disadvantages.md

 **Eidetic Memory:** The character can remember things that they have seen or heard in incredibly accurate and minute detail.
 This means that, for example, when they see a slasher walking around dressed as a human after they the same guy dressed as a monster, they will almost invariably recognize them as one and the same.

 **Experimenter:** The character can quit any time.
-Ingesting chemicals over a long period of time will still cause adaptation and eventually physical dependence, but the character is never psychologically or spiritually addicted to anything.
+Ingesting chemicals will still eventually cause adaptation and physical dependence, but the character is never psychologically or spiritually addicted to anything.

 **Mathematical Savant:** The character can perform complex mental arithmetic quite rapidly and reliably, at least as fast as if they were operating a abacus, calculator, or slide rule.
 This extends to other pure symbol manipulation like operating a shift cipher, but that's about the limit.

 **Time Sense:** The character knows what time it is.
 They know how long it has been since the last time you asked what time it is.
 And they can decide ahead of time how long they will sleep - they not only do not need a clock, they don't need an _alarm_ clock to manage their lives.